Deerzen/Moodmonitor/README.md

  However, a machine learning algorithm may be capable of addressing these problems in the future.
 Alternatively, regular surveys of Twitch users could also be a worthwhile approach to solving these problems.

+ ## 🤖 Optional machine learning scripts for categorization
+To tackle the problem of not being able to categorize every emote regularly I have provided optional scripts that should be able to do so.
+Based on supplied training data they classify emotes on the four dimensions of pleasentness, attention, sensitivity and aptitude over and over again.
+To predict the most likely value for every dimension it uses linear regression.
+The results are saved locally or in your own MongoDB collection provided they are statistically significant.
+Based on the collected values the scripts categorize each emote in the best fitting secondary emotion.
+The script automatically connects to the most viewed twitch channels and runs each classifing operation in a seperate process.
+Moodmonitor still needs to be updated to automatically use the generated data.

 ## 🛫 How to start analyzing with Moodmonitor
 1. Simply clone this repository, install requirements and run the script locally.